 ODINN.jl documentation

-documentation, a large-scale scientific machine learning (SciML) glacier model, leveraging differentiable programming in Julia.
-This documentation provides the necessary information to understand the ecosystem built around ODINN.jl
+Welcome to the ODINN.jl documentation, a large-scale scientific machine learning (SciML) glacier model, leveraging differentiable programming in Julia.
+This documentation provides the necessary information to understand the ecosystem built around ODINN.jl, its APIs, workflows, and some examples of the main usage types of the model(s).

 Quick install

-is a registered Julia package, so installing it is as easy as:
+ODINN.jl is a registered Julia package, so installing it is as easy as:

 julia> using Pkg